Supertext/polylang-supertext/readme.txt

 == Description ==

-This plugin allows the user to send a WordPress post or page to Supertext for translation.
+This plugin allows the user to send a WordPress post or page to Supertext for translation or proofreading.

-Once completed, the translation will be automatically inserted into a new page or post in your WordPress installation.
-This works for every post type that is translatable by Polylang or WPML.
+**Process for translation**

 Supertext can translate content, titles, excerpts, image captions, shortcode arguments and custom fields.
 Simply order a translation instead of creating a new page.
 You will be presented with services, prices and deadlines.
+Select the right one for you.
+Once completed, the translation will be automatically inserted into a new page or post in your WordPress installation.
-Select the right one for you and you'll be notified by email once your translated page or post has been uploaded to your website.
+You’ll be notified by email once your translated content has been uploaded to your website.
+This works for every post type that is translatable by Polylang or WPML.

+**Process for proofreading**

+For proofreading your existing page or post, select the option “order proofread”.
+You will be presented with services, prices and deadlines.
+Select the right one for you.
+Once completed, the proofread text will automatically be inserted into your post or page in your WordPress installation.

 **Please note**